Herb Roasted Turkey Breast Recipe

 If you don’t have a lot of time to brine, you could also use the injection marinade recipe I use in my Perfectly Roasted Turkey recipe.

-• Pumpkin Cheesecake Bars – Don’t forget dessert!
-These have all the decadence of pumpkin cheesecake but are way easier to make.
+- Pumpkin Cheesecake Bars – All the yummy decadence of pumpkin cheesecake, yet easier to make.

-• Buttermilk Cornbread – Delicious with any comfort food meal and leftovers can be made into Southern Cornbread Dressing!
+- Buttermilk Cornbread – Delicious with any comfort food meal!

 Herb Roasted Turkey Breast